 While most clinical trials offer the treatment for free, the amount of extra reimbursement and compensation can depend on the condition the trial is targeting, as well as the phase the treatment is in.
 For example, phase 1 studies tend to compensate participants much more, and so do studies that are looking for healthy participants or patients with chronic conditions.

 A few models exist that structure how different studies outline their finances.
 It is important to ask questions and understand which model the researcher is using for your trial.

-Participants earn a standardized hourly “wage” offered as compensation for their participation.
+Participants can earn a standardized hourly “wage” offered as compensation for their participation, or by reaching certain study milestones.
 This amount is based on the time and effort required of the participant.

 This tends to come in the form of a token of appreciation at the end of the study.
 Unlike the other three models, it has little impact on study recruitment and is more likely to require study completion.

 Taxes and compensation